This year's macOS refresh is macOS Catalina (version 10.15), and we've been getting hands-on with the public beta of Apple's latest macOS.

 If you still sync your media from your Mac to an iOS or iPod device with a cable, you can still do this in the new apps.
 When you connect a device to your Mac, it will immediately show up in the sidebar of these new apps so you can backup, update or restore your device in exactly the same way you did before.

 Finally, here's the TV app.
 For now this is basically a window onto "TV and movies you can buy from iTunes Store" but it is clearly an app-in-waiting for Apple's subscription TV service - TV+, out later in 2019.

 For more on what these new apps mean for iPod, iPhone and iPad devices as well as iTunes music and movies purchases, check out iTunes isn't dead, it's just being replaced

 Sidecar (iPad external display)

-9to5Mac’s Guilherme Rambo has claimed that Apple plans to bring the Siri Shortcuts feature - and maybe even the Shortcuts app - to the Mac.
-Shortcuts allow you create unique Siri voice commands that trigger actions in an app.
-Learn more about Siri Shortcuts from here.
+- Siri Shortcuts: Apple is also planning to bring the Siri Shortcuts feature to the Mac.
+Shortcuts enable you to create unique Siri voice commands that trigger actions in an app.
+Learn more about Siri Shortcuts.

 - Approve with Apple Watch: One of the new security features enables you to approve many security prompts on your Mac simply by pressing the side button on your Apple Watch.
 This will come to all Macs that have a T2 security chip.